Dynamical convexity and elliptic periodic orbits for Reeb flows: Statement of the results

 The hypothesis in Theorem B has the following subtle homological meaning.
 In dynamical convexity, the inequalities $\cz(\ga) \geq k_-$ and $\cz(\ga) \leq k_+$ are obvious necessary conditions for a non-degenerate closed orbit $\ga$ being homologically essential: clearly $\ga$ cannot contribute to the contact homology if one of these inequalities is violated due to the very definition of $k_-$ and $k_+$.
-On the other hand, as explained in Section \ref{sec:computationCH}, the contact homology of a prequantization $M$ of a closed symplectic manifold $(N,\om)$ is given by copies of the singular homology of $N$ with a shift in the degree.
+On the other hand, as explained in Section \ref{sec:computationCH}, under the assumptions of Theorem A, the contact homology of a prequantization $M$ of a closed symplectic manifold $(N,\om)$ is given by copies of the singular homology of $N$ with a shift in the degree.
 More precisely, we have the isomorphism

 see \eqref{eq:HC-1}.
 Thus, the inequalities $\cz(\ga^k)\geq k\rs(\vr)-n$ and $\cz(\ga^k) \leq k\rs(\vr)+n$ are obvious necessary conditions for $\ga^k$ being homologically essential \emph{in the $k$-th copy of $H_*(N)$ in the contact homology}.